astropy/astropy/docs/fits/users_guide/users_verification.rst

 3. Each Card in the HDU Header

-These three levels correspond to the three categories of PyFITS objects:
+These three levels correspond to the three categories of Astropy objects:
 `HDUList`, any HDU (e.g. `PrimaryHDU`, `ImageHDU`, etc.), and `Card`.
 They are the only objects having the ``verify()`` method.
 All other objects (e.g.
 `CardList`) do not have any ``verify()`` method.

 If ``verify()`` is called at the HDU List level, it verifies standard compliance at all three levels, but a call of ``verify()`` at the Card level will only check the compliance of that Card.
-Since PyFITS is tolerant when reading a FITS file, no ``verify()`` is called on input.
+Since Astropy is tolerant when reading a FITS file, no ``verify()`` is called on input.
 On output, ``verify()`` is called with the most restrictive option as the default.